-- Read Self Development/Self-Help Books
+7) Read Self Development/Self-Help Books

-- Set Goals for Yourself
+8) Set Goals for Yourself

-One way to increase self-confidence is to set goals.
+One way to increase self-esteem is to set goals.
 However, it isn’t as simple as setting them and forgetting them.
 Only when you work towards your goals every day, will you begin to believe they are achievable.

-- Give Yourself Credit Where It's Due
+9) Give Yourself Credit Where It's Due

-Self-confidence can also come from positive reinforcement.
+Self-esteem can also come from positive reinforcement.
 Instead of looking to others for validation and recognition (which may not always be readily available when you feel down), give it to yourself.
-Make a list of all the things that you are good at.
+Make a list of all the things you are good at.
 Read over this list every morning to help you remember why you are worthy.
 Little things like this can change the outcome of your day; so today (right now!) is the perfect time to start.